ides15/yote/index.md

 This project will be complex because of 3 main things:
 - lobby sessions
 - security
-- integration with editors
+- event tracking

 The lobby sessions will be difficult because there needs to be a way that users can **easily** connect to the same unique lobby and transmit information quickly through to all lobby members.
 This will require load balancing, some sort of web socket implementation, and it will all have to be done securely.

 Security is very important for this project because private source code obviously can't be sent across the internet unprotected.
 Another reason is because the lobby sessions should only be reserved for users that the original user wants in that lobby, not random people that can edit the code however they want.

-Integration with editors is the third main complexity with this project.
-Sending information between computers isn't hard, but doing it in a way that is fast and easily consumable by editors will be a challenge.
-I am only going to be using Vim at first due to Vim's simplicity and the fact that it is a command-line editor.
-Once the project works well with Vim, I can look into a more universal system that can work with multiple programming environments.
+Event tracking is the third main complexity with this project.
+Sending information between computers isn't hard, but finding the information to send and doing it in a way that is fast and easily consumable will be a challenge.
+I am only going to be using a web interface at first due to it's simplicity and the fact that it is an established way of people to collaborate over an internet.
+Once the project works well with the web interface, I can look into a more universal system that can work with multiple programming environments.